syncfusion-content/maui-docs/MAUI/Picker/populating-items.md

 ## Set items text style customization

-The .NET MAUI Picker control, selected and unselected items, text color, font size, font family, and font attributes can be customized as shown in the following code.
+The .NET MAUI Picker control, selected and unselected items, [TextColor], [FontSize], [FontFamily], and [FontAttributes] can be customized as shown in the following code.

 ### Selected item customization